 - New drugs and devices in development which meet an urgent clinical need or for rare disease in China can be approved for marketing conditions if the data from early or mid-stage trials show promising clinical value.

 Ambiguities about the regulations

 In early this, Credevo team has had a chance to witness some good sessions by the experts in China regulations.
-Learning from these sessions were shared in one of previous articles.
+Learning from these sessions was shared in one of the previous articles.

-Important aspects related to practical scenario for marketing approval were discussed.
+Important aspects related to the practical scenarios for marketing approval were discussed.
 However, your individual requirements and questions may be different.
 Thus, it serves better to consider them separately and discuss them with China FDA officials or experts.

 Opportunity to connect with China FDA